twentyhq/twenty/.github/SECURITY.md

 - Include a comprehensive description of the potential vulnerability and steps to reproduce the issue, if possible.
 The more information you can provide, the quicker Twenty can address the problem.

 You can expect a response to your initial report within one business day.
-While Twenty works on addressing the issue, please maintain confidentiality about the vulnerability to ensure the security of all users.
+While the core team works on addressing the issue, please maintain confidentiality about the vulnerability to ensure the security of all users.
 Please refrain from exploiting the vulnerability or revealing the problem to others.

 While Twenty doesn't have a formal bug bounty program right now due to the project's nascent stage, rest assured that:

-- You will ger a response within one business day.
+- You will get a response within one business day.
 - Your report and all accompanying data will receive the highest level of confidentiality.
 - Your contribution is greatly appreciated, and Twenty would acknowledge your role in the vulnerability fix, if you opt for identification.
 - Twenty will grant you permission to publicly discuss your findings once users have had a reasonable time to apply the patch after it becomes available.